dpatriarche/docker-dcm4chee/README.md

 This project builds a [Docker](https://www.docker.io/) image for the [DCM4CHEE](http://www.dcm4che.org/) medical image manager/archive.
 The Docker image includes DCM4CHEE running on a JBoss webapp server, backed by a MySQL database.
 Installing DCM4CHEE from scratch is a [non-trivial exercise](http://dcm4che.org/confluence/display/ee2/Installation), so using a pre-built Docker image can save a lot of time.

-## Building a running the 'dcm4chee' image
+## Building and running the 'dcm4chee' image

 The 'dcm4chee' image is built as follows: